n0pe-sled/n0pe-sled.github.io/_posts/2017-02-14-Mail-Server-Setup.markdown

 2. DomainKeys Identified Mail (DKIM)
 3. Domain Message Authentication, Reporting, and Conformance (DMARC)

-This script will prompt you for the domain name you would like to use, and then setup all of the rest for you!
+In order to setup the Mail Server correctly, we need more information.
+After running the command "Install Mail Server" you will be prompted for the three things.

+1. Domain Name for the mail server
+2. A user to receive mail for the root account
+3. Relay Host IP address

+These inputs should be rather self explanatory.
+The Domain name should be the same name that is set to the host in DNS.
+The user set to receive email for the root account should be set to the user created when establishing SSH access.
+Finally the relay host is the host that is running your phishing framework.  **If you are hosting your phishing framework on the same VPS then just leave this input blank**.
+Otherwise enter the IP address of the system hosting GoPhish or your Cobalt Strike teamserver.

 Once the command has finished you should see a service status report for Postfix, Dovecot, OpenDKIM, and OpenDMARC.
 Each of these services should report “active (running)” as pictured below.
 ![Mail-Server-Status]({{ site.url }}/assets/Mail-Server-Setup/service-status.png)

 ## 6) Add Aliases ##